World Energy Needs and Nuclear Power

 The renewable energy sources for electricity constitute a diverse group, from wind, solar, tidal and wave energy to hydro, geothermal and biomass-based power generation.
 Apart from hydro power in the few places where it is very plentiful, none of these is suitable, intrinsically or economically, for large-scale power generation where continuous, reliable supply is needed.

 Growing use will however be made of the renewable energy sources in the years ahead, although their role is limited by their intermittent nature.
 Their economic attractiveness is still an issue also.
 Renewables will have most appeal where demand is for small-scale, intermittent supply of electricity.
-In the OECD about 2% of electricity is from renewables other than hydro and this is expected to increase to 4% by 2015.
+In the OECD about 8% of electricity was from renewables other than hydro in 2013, and the world figure was 5.7%.

 This diagram shows that much of the electricity demand is in fact for continuous 24/7 supply (base-load), while some is for a lesser amount of predictable supply for about three quarters of the day, and less still for variable peak demand up to half of the time.

-Without nuclear power the world would have to rely almost entirely on fossil fuels, especially coal, to meet demand for base-load electricity production.
+Apart from nuclear power the world relies almost entirely on fossil fuels, especially coal, to meet demand for base-load electricity production.
 Most of the demand is for continuous, reliable supply on a large scale and there is little scope for changing this.
-There is as much electricity generated by nuclear power today as from all sources worldwide in 1960.

 There is much made of comparisons with renewables.
 Aside from the obvious intermittency and non-dispatchability of renewables, the following comparisons of plant materials is interesting.
 Per MWe of installed capacity (disregarding capacity factors):